“…[E]verybody wants to build and nobody wants to do maintenance.”

 But, just as we don’t have enough funding to keep up with our capital needs, there is not enough to keep up with routine maintenance, meaning we must defer some maintenance – postpone repairs or other maintenance activities – to some future date.

-We have maintenance funding shortfall – translating into a total deferred maintenance need – of $806 million to year 2040 for local roads in Ada and Canyon Counties.
-Maintenance needs on state highways are not included in this figure.
+We have a maintenance funding shortfall – translating into a total deferred maintenance need – of $806 million to year 2040 for local roads in Ada and Canyon Counties.
+The Idaho Transportation Department has not identified any deferred maintenance needs on the state system in Ada or Canyon Counties; therefore, deferred maintenance needs on state highways are not included in this figure.
 The deferred maintenance need for public transportation to year 2040 is over $171 million.

 And, just as a root canal costs more than a routine teeth cleaning, future repairs needed due to a lack of maintenance will cost more than the maintenance would have, meaning the needs, and costs, will continue to escalate.